THE CLUB GAINS INDEPENDENCE AND GROWS UP

 ALL GIRLS, SOME GLORY

-Girls had been part of the club since the eighties, adding some femme fire to junior teams made of mostly of boys.
-But it wasn’t until 1998 that a girls only team formed – the U12 Girls Soccer team.
-Debuting in the Gladesville Hornsby Women’s Soccer competition, they were led by coach George Savidis and Manager Jeanette Holloway (who would become a Life Member).
+Girls had been part of the club’s mix since the eighties, adding some femme fire to junior teasm made up mostly of boys.
+But it wasn’t until 1998 that a ‘girls only’ team formed – the U12 Girls Soccer team.
+Debuting in the Gladesville Hornsby Women’s Soccer competition, they were led by coach George Savidis and Manager Jeanette Holloway (now honoured as a Life Member).
 They were, by the end of the year, in the “rough shape of a soccer team,” said Jeanette.

-Despite our size, Balmain “Tigers” continued to abide by the “Code of the Tiger”, which is all about keeping a cool head and good heart on and off the field.
-For our upstanding spirit, we were at the end of the decade handed the Sportsmanship Award, which goes to the club which has the best record for clean and fair play, based on the number of red and yellow cards given during the season, and we’d continue to win this award in consecutive years, too.
+Despite our size, our Balmain ‘Tigers’ continued to abide by the ‘Code of the Tiger’, which is all about keeping a cool head and good heart on and off the field.
+For our upstanding spirit, we were at the end of the decade handed the Sportsmanship Award, which goes to the club which has the best record for clean and fair play, based on the number of red and yellow cards given during the season.
+We’d continue to win this award in consecutive years, too.

 As in previous decades, the club would have folded without the efforts of its many volunteers – at the canteen, as referees, coaches and linesman, and a host of other assorted tasks.
 Among the many is Alan Kennedy.
 A long-time club Treasurer, he became the inaugural “Club Legend”, going above and beyond his scope of duties and taking on all numbers of tasks, including coach and manager.
 His responsibilities compounded after the club became independent, as it meant getting the club incorporated and formulating a new constitution.